StellarSand/privacy-settings/README.md

 ## Contributing
+Please read the [contributing guidelines](https://github.com/StellarSand/privacy-settings/blob/main/CONTRIBUTING.md) before contributing.
+<br>Pull requests can be submitted [here](https://github.com/StellarSand/privacy-settings/pulls).

 If you want to help out with the project, here are some ideas:
 - iOS/macOS privacy settings.
 - Suggest new services/software or help improve the existing ones.
 - Translate it to your own language.

-Please read the [contributing guidelines](https://github.com/StellarSand/privacy-settings/blob/main/CONTRIBUTING.md) before contributing.

-Pull requests can be submitted [here](https://github.com/StellarSand/privacy-settings/pulls).